You might think you have some bushcraft skills but how many of these are you master of?

 Sure, you can huff and puff all day and night like a big bad wolf and that helps a fire, but nothing will revive a fire like a fire bellow.

-Like so many tools described here, the concept is simple but the execution is a little tricky.
+Like so many basic tools described here, the concept is simple but the execution is a little tricky.
 A fire bellow simply takes a wide stream of air and compresses it to a smaller one so it’s moving faster and aimed exactly where you want it to go.

 If you’re crafty, you could fashion one out of wood but many outdoor enthusiasts like to carry a pocket bellow in their fire kit.
 You could also use a hollow reed, or really anything that is hollow and long, but you won’t get the air compression that really makes these things excellent.